Welcome to Green Oak Church of England Primary School and Nursery, an Academy in the Good Shepherd Trust

 New school under the Good Shepherd Trust

 On Monday 1 April, balloons were stationed around the school and there was an air of celebration as we enjoyed the first day under the Good Shepherd Trust (GST) as an Academy.
-1 year ago, there were conversations about the possible closure and this week we celebrate the school’s sustainable future in the GST.
+1 year ago, there were conversations about the possible closure and from 1 April, we celebrated the school’s sustainable future in the GST.
 A huge thank you to all members of community who have stood by the school, campaigned to keep it and Mrs Leftley, the IEB and GST for working hard in the background, building a model that will work into the future.

 New logo consultation

-In September, the school’s name will change over to St Mark and All Saints Church of England Primary school and over the coming weeks, we will be working with children and staff to build a logo & uniform colour.
+In September 2019, the school’s name will change over to St Mark and All Saints Church of England Primary school and over the coming weeks, we will be working with children and staff to build a logo & uniform colour.
 The school council have listened to their class mates about what they would like the logo to look like and after Easter, we will be consulting on the most popular.
-Please watch this space for more information!

 A little about me?

 I was appointed as Headteacher of St John’s Church of England Primary School 4 years ago after a succession of 9 Headteachers in 8 years.
 The school was previously rated as ‘Inadequate’ by Ofsted in 2013 and in September 2016, the school was rated as ‘GOOD’ in all areas.
 Since then, the school has been placed in the top 3% of all schools nationally for progress for the past 3 years, number 1 in Surrey in 2018 for progress and in the most recent church schools inspection, was rated GOOD in two areas and OUTSTANDING in two areas.
 St John’s is a very similar demographic to Green Oak and I am excited about the huge potential the school has with its excellent staff, children and parents.

 Prior to leading St John’s, I led a school on the Isle of Wight and have worked in two other Surrey schools.
 All schools have had varying make-ups from a large 500 pupil Primary school to a small junior school in Surrey.